 Coconut macaroons with a hint of cardamom and no condensed milk.
 A great cookie recipe to use up any left-over egg whites.
-These coconut macaroons are not too sweet, crunchy on the outside, soft in the centre, a hint of cardamom and an extra special dark chocolate bottom.
+These coconut macaroons are not too sweet, crunchy on the outside, and soft in the centre, with a hint of cardamom and an extra special dark chocolate bottom.
 Only six simple ingredients, quick and easy to bake and look super stunning to serve for dessert or an afternoon tea.

 - Desiccated coconut – 200g (about 2 cups)